RvN-DK/pillbox_beds_with_heal/README.md

 Feature:

-Giving full health after x amount of seconds
+Giving +1 health slowly until the player is full in health

 Full credit to BUCKO